 Admit it or not, whenever we are streaming on YouTube, we can't control ourselves searching for the videos to watch.
 Its extensive list of video categories to stream makes it more addicting, which often we don't even notice that we are already spending hours for it.
 This streaming platform has also been our favorite go-to hub whenever we want to entertain or learn some things.
 However, it's frustrating that our binge-watching gets interrupted each time YouTube loading slow.
 And to see that endless buffering on our screens or stuck video play, especially if we are interested in that video, is indeed annoying.
-In line with that, here's an article that will help you out on how to solve that YouTube videos loading slow with 5 solutions.
+In line with that, here's an article that will help you out on how to solve that YouTube videos loading slowly with five solutions.

-Solution 1: Speed up Your Internet Connection
+Speed up Your Internet Connection

 - Test your internet connection speed using your trusted test speed tool, which you can find online.
 If the result is below 500kbps, it means your internet is poor to stream YouTube videos.

-- Move your router or plug-in your network cable if you're only using WiFi.
+- Move your router or plug in your network cable if you're only using WiFi.

 - Remove unused devices connected to your WiFi.